jamillerooks/professional-README-generator/README.md

   ##Tests
-  ss A video link of application 'https://drive.google.com/file/d/1Gf-pZTW3rf9O1d273awPFeg9auajLl_A/view'
+  A video link is provided.
+A video link to the file: 'https://drive.google.com/file/d/1Gf-pZTW3rf9O1d273awPFeg9auajLl_A/view'

   ##Contribute
-  ss
+  This project is closed, ask the developer if you would like to collaborate.

   ## Github
-  ss
+  jamillerooks

   ## Email
-  ss
+  JamilleRooks@outlook.com